far-analytics/streams-logger/README.md

   - format `(record: LogContext<MessageInT, SyslogLevelT>): Promise<MessageOutT> | MessageOutT` A function that will format and serialize the `LogContext<MessageInT, SyslogLevelT>`.
 Please see [Formatting](#formatting) for how to implement a format function.
 - streamOptions `<stream.TransformOptions>` Optional options to be passed to the stream.
 You can use `TransformOptions` to set a `highWaterMark` on the `Formatter`.

 Use a `Formatter` in order to specify how your log message will be formatted prior to forwarding it to the Handler(s).
-An instance of [`LogContext`](#the-LogContext-class) is created that contains information about the environment at the time of the logging call.
+A [`LogContext`](#the-LogContext-interface) object is created that contains information about the environment at the time of the logging call.
 The `LogContext` is passed as the single argument to `format` function.

 _public_ **formatter.connect(...nodes)**